thschleicher/weblogic-buildpack/docs/container-wls.md

    * Domain configuration (non-mandatory)

-     The **`.wls`** folder should contain a single yaml file that contains information about the target domain, server name, user credentials etc.
+     The **`.wls`** folder should contain a single yaml file that contains information about the user credentials for the target domain.
      There is a sample [Domain config ](resources/wls/wlsDomainConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain.

 	 Refer to [domain](docs/container-wls-domain.md) for more details.